-As the temperature in your home or office increases, your indoor citrus tree will lose more water through transpiration and evaporation.
+As your home or office temperature increases, your indoor citrus tree will lose more water through transpiration and evaporation.
 Therefore, you’ll need to water more often when the air is hot versus when it is cool.

 Humidity decreases evaporation.
-That means you’ll need to water more often in dry conditions than you will in humid conditions.
+That means you’ll need to water more often in dry conditions than in humid conditions.

 For more, see our in-depth guide to the best temperature and humidity for indoor citrus trees and the best locations to position citrus trees.

 The Prevailing Light Conditions

 Citrus trees like bright, direct light.
-During the summer they need at least ten hours of light a day to thrive.
+During the summer, they need at least ten hours of light daily to thrive.
 When winter arrives and daylight fades, they can grow with only eight hours of light.

 The more light a citrus tree receives, the more water it will require.
 As light increases, so does evaporation.

-Therefore, you’ll need to water your tree more often if it receives 12 hours of light than if it receives eight hours.
+Therefore, you’ll need to water your tree more often if it receives 12 hours of light than eight hours.